top of page

 Challenge

 Children start to estimate small quantities of objects without counting, use a 10 frame with confidence.
 Children start to subitise in games using a dice, dominos and in activities.
-Understanding one more, one less
+Understanding one more, one less.

 Make marks that have meaning